Stockton DUI Accident Victim Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-California Statistics on DUI Accidents
+California Statistics On DUI Accidents

 The California DUI Management Information Systems and the Office of Traffic Safety Statistics in California published statistics about accidents involving impaired drivers.
-Despite California leading the nation in advancement in safety in the automotive industry, there are still a significant amount of drunk driving accidents across the state.
+Despite California leading the nation in advancement in safety in the automotive industry, there are still a significant number of drunk driving accidents across the state.
 These organizations found the following statistics regarding DUI accidents in recent years:

 - The number of DUI convictions increased across the state.
-This number represents a 72.6 percent increase in the overall conviction over the past several years.
+This number represents a 72.6 percent increase in the overall conviction rate over the past several years.

 - In 2017, police arrested 123,548 people for driving under the influence of alcohol.
 Of these arrests, 4,944 people were charged with felony drunk driving throughout the state.